bokkypoobah/AigangPresaleContractAudit/audit/README.md

   decimal places is `new BigNumber("ffffffffffffffffffffffffffffffff", 16).shift(-18)` resulting in `340282366920938463463.374607431768211455`,
   sufficient for most ERC20 tokens.

-* The MiniMeToken contract controller cannot be set to a multisig contract wallet as all transfers will be disabled.
+* The MiniMeToken contract controller CANNOT be set to a multisig contract wallet as all transfers will be disabled.

 * The MiniMeToken contract `approve(...)` function has the following comment outlining the steps to change an approval limit